CDC report shows long COVID contributed to 3,500+ deaths - NewsBreak

 For this analysis, researchers reviewed death certificates from the height of the pandemic through this June.

-Black people had the next highest with about 10% followed by Latinos with 8%.

-“With that, there is an access issue and getting the diagnostics on the medical chart,” said Lauren Nichols, a long-time long COVID patient, and advocate.
-“As well, within certain communities, there is a lack of simple awareness about the post-infectious illness.”
+“With that, there is an access issue and getting the diagnostics on the medical chart,” said Lauren Nichols, long-time long COVID patient and advocate.
+“As well, within certain communities, there is a lack of simple awareness about post infectious illness.”

-Nichols said she has been living with long COVID since Mar.
-2020.

 “They need to connect the dots that if a patient has suspected or confirmed COVID, even if it’s over two years ago, that their death may be caused by the multitude of systemic issues that result from common COVID,” said Nichols.

-Nichols said she wants Congress to invest more money to research and develop treatments and cures for the disease along with more awareness.
+Nichols said she want Congress to invest more money to research and develop treatments and cures for the disease along with more awareness.

 “Because we all deserve to understand the risk at hand, we need to be able to use that to make calculated risk assessments about what we are to do with our lives and our futures,” said Nichols.